 How Does Cash Value Life Insurance Work?

 A cash value policy’s premiums are usually set at a fixed rate or grow based on an external stock market index such as the S&P 500.
 A portion of your premium payment creates the policy’s death benefit.
 Another part is used to maintain the cash value of your insurance.

 Usually, the cash value of a life insurance policy starts to grow after two or five years.
 Once it grows, you can generally access it according to the policy’s guidelines.

-Your policy’s cash value is only available to you while alive.
+Your policy’s cash value is only available to you while you are e alive.
 The death benefit will be paid to your beneficiaries if you die.
 If any cash value remains, it will return to the life insurance company.